Comiclyy/dotfiles/README.md

 # Notes:

 I will not be updating my gnome bar rice anymore as I have moved over to polybar.
+A